MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

       wsl --set-default-version 2
       ```

 7. The plug-in uses the Windows EDR ring by default.
-If you wish to switch to an earlier ring, set `OverrideReleaseRing` to one of the following under registry and restart wsl:
+If you wish to switch to an earlier ring, set `OverrideReleaseRing` to one of the following under registry and restart WSL:

   - **Name**: `OverrideReleaseRing`
   - **Type**: `REG_SZ`